The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 - You are able to carry 15-25kg in your pack

-- You have/can hire all the necessary gear for your walk (see Packing list for the Huayhuash Circuit below) and know how to use everything correctly
+- You own or can hire all the necessary gear for your trek (see Packing list for the Huayhuash Circuit)

-- You have some navigational skills and can read both a map and a GPS
+- You have moderate to advanced navigational skills and can read both a map and a GPS

-- You know what to do in the case of a medical emergency (especially altitude sickness) and you have a way to call for help (PLB)
+- You know what to do in the case of a medical emergency (especially altitude sickness) and you have a way to call for help (Garmin InReach for SOS)

 - You are able to complete at least 2-3 days of acclimatisation, preferably hiking, immediately before the trek (see Acclimatising for your trek below)